Everything Old is New Again

 Imagery

 The next step was recreating any images or graphics.
-Since the original artwork was lost to time, everything needed to be redrawn by hand—the ribbons, laurels, candlestick phone, girl with the glass or milk—all of it.
+Since the original artwork was lost to time, everything needed to be redrawn by hand—the ribbons, laurels, candlestick phone, girl with the glass of milk—all of it.
 Illustrator’s image trace was only used on the Safety and Health script text for the initial pass then heavily refined by hand.

 Coasters